 Only registered students can access all the units.
-TAP to UNLOCK the Beginner Class Units.
+TAP to UNLOCK ALL Units.

 “Having a successful vegetable garden takes time, effort and commitment.
 The feeling of accomplishment you get when you watch the seeds sprout and then turn into fabulous-tasting food is one of the great pleasures in life.
 Start out small, grow what you love to eat, have fun, relax, and enjoy healthy food on your table.” – Catherine Abbot, author of Grow Your Own Vegetables

 “If there is no gardener there is no garden.” – Stephen Covey

 Books and new experts about food gardening abound.
 And that is how it should be.
 There is organic gardening, chemical gardening, intensive gardening, square foot gardening, no-dig gardening, biodynamics and permaculture to mention just a few.
 Each of them has its pros and cons; good features and bad features; and we might add their disciples and opponents.
 The latter sometimes fiercely so.

 It all goes to show that everybody gardens in a different and unique way.

 Yet underlying this diversity is a consistency of natural laws and key success principles that apply to every food garden and every food gardener.

 As the word “GO” in the Go Food Gardening System indicates, it is first and foremost a pragmatic hands-on approach.
 So remember to get out a pen and dot down your AHA’s (Eureka!
 Moments) as you work through the lessons in this course.